The Sherwin-Williams Company – Tax Strategy Disclosure

 Sherwin-Williams has an extensive retail presence throughout the Americas and growing service capabilities in Europe and Asia/Pacific.
 The business activities are grouped in the following four divisions:

-- The Americas Group has 4,267 company-operated specialty paint stores in the United States, Canada and the Caribbean.
-Furthermore, in Latin America it operates 353 stores and sells through more than 700 dedicated dealer outlets, primarily located in Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, Peru and Uruguay.
+- The Americas Group has 4,624 company-operated specialty paint stores in the United States, Canada and the Caribbean.
+Furthermore, in Latin America it operates 307 stores and sells through dedicated dealer outlets, primarily located in Argentina, Brazil, Chile, Ecuador, Mexico and Uruguay.
+Licensee in El Salvador serves Central America.

 Risk Management and Governance Arrangements